How Do You Qualify For Shooting In The Olympics?

 The country that is hosting the Olympics always has guaranteed spots in every sport.
-For shooting, the host country has 6 male and 6 female spots to distribute as it pleases.
+For shooting, the host country has six male and six female spots to distribute as it pleases.

-The IOC reserves 2 invitations per individual event for the shooting events.
+The IOC reserves two invitations per individual event for the shooting events.
 The national commission submits requests for invitations, which are judged and later determined by the IOC.

 World Ranking Quota

-After all the places in all quotas have been filled, the ISSF checks its world ranking for all events and selects the best ranked athletes who have not taken a spot in any of the quotas, given that their countries do not already have 2 athletes of their nationality in that event.
+After all the places in all quotas have been filled, the ISSF checks its world ranking for each event and selects the best ranked athletes who have not taken a spot in any of the quotas, given that their countries do not already have two athletes of their nationality in that event.